carnivalmobile/carnival-autosign-aws-puppet/README.md

 ## Overview

-This is a Puppet policy-based autosigner which allows Puppet signing requests to to validated against the instance data and tags provided via the AWS API to ensure legitimacy.
+This is a Puppet policy-based autosigner which allows Puppet signing requests to validate against the instance data and tags provided via the AWS API to ensure legitimacy.

 ## Background